St. Esprit, Nova Scotia: History

 With the final fall of the French garrison at Louisbourg, in 1758, St. Esprit was doomed and the population rapidly disbursed.
 Some residents took to the forest, living with the native Mi’kmaq people, some returned to France, others were captured by the English and were imprisoned or deported.
 Following the destruction of the original settlement, the area never regained its status as a fishing center.
-The region was gradually resettled by Scottish emigres and other arrivals from the British Islands.
+The region was gradually resettled by Scottish émigrés and other arrivals from the British Islands.
 In 1881, St. Esprit was described as a post settlement with a population of about 100.
 “It has a Presbyterian church, a grist mill, and a store.”

 Climate

 St. Esprit has a humid continental climate (Köppen climate classification Dfb).
 Temperature gradients are moderated by the nearby Atlantic Ocean and therefore winter temperatures are milder along the Atlantic coast when compared to the inland areas of Nova Scotia.

 Weather data from Louisbourg, NS (closest weather station) for 2020/2021 winter: